HaiBV/haibv.github.io/react-interview/questions-and-answers.md

      ```javascript
      const companyProfile = {
-       website: "javascript: alert('Your website is hacked')"
+       website: "javascript: alert('Your website is hacked')",
      };
      // It will log a warning
      <a href={companyProfile.website}>More details</a>;